afiskon/afiskon.github.io/src/content/pgcon2017.md

 _Alexander (back), Teodor (right), Oleg (front) and I (left) in Ottawa._

-For me the most interesting part was to observe how open source community works offline (developer meeting, unconference, ...) and to meet PostgreSQL developers in person.
+For me the most interesting part was to observe how the open source community works offline (developer meeting, unconference, ...) and to meet PostgreSQL developers in person.
 Somehow it makes difference if you know that an email in pgsql-hackers@ was sent not by just someone whose name doesn't tell you a lot, but a real person you know, at least a little bit.
 Talks also were great.
 I